ExpositionEngineering/exposition-engineering-article-peer-reviews-starter/writing/article_peer_reviews.md

 ### Q6: Please pick one example of feedback from the previous question and explain how you addressed it.

-Note: Provide a detailed explanation of how you addressed the feedback that you received.
+TODO: Provide a detailed explanation of how you addressed the feedback that you received.
 Your description should clearly explain how you revised your writing and give a concrete example of an improvement that you made to your article.
 One way to do this is to share a "before and after snapshot" of your writing.

 ### Q7: After reflecting on your experiences in FS 101 and FS 102, how do you think that you have improved as a writer?

-Note: Provide a detailed explanation of how you have improved as a writer.
+TODO: Provide a detailed explanation of how you have improved as a writer.

 ### Q8: After reflecting on your experiences in FS 101 and FS 102, how do you think that you have improved as a peer reviewer?

-Note: Provide a detailed explanation of how you have improved as a peer reviewer.
+TODO: Provide a detailed explanation of how you have improved as a peer reviewer.

 ### Q9: How well did your experiences in FS 101 prepare you for completing work in your FS 102 class?

-Note: Provide a detailed explanation of how your experiences in FS 101 prepared you for completing work in your FS 102 class.
+TODO: Provide a detailed explanation of how your experiences in FS 101 prepared you for completing work in your FS 102 class.
 Whether or not you think that your FS 101 course prepared you for the work in your FS 102 course, please provide a detailed explanation in order to support your assertion.

 ### Q10: How will writing play a central role in your chosen career and/or graduate school plans?
 Did the FS 101 or FS 102 classes help you to improve your writing skills for your envisioned type of writing?
 Why or why not?

-Note: Provide a detailed explanation of how writing will play a role in what you do after graduating from Allegheny College.
+TODO: Provide a detailed explanation of how writing will play a role in what you do after graduating from Allegheny College.
 Your response to this question should give a practical example of a type of writing that you imagine doing after graduation.
 Your response should also explain whether or not the FS 101